 Child support is meant to support a child financially, and it is based on the combined incomes of both parents and the expenses the child has, including educational and medical costs.
 This is usually a long-term obligation that lasts until the child turns 19.
 Spousal support, on the other hand, is money paid by one spouse to the other spouse on a temporary basis until the receiving spouse is able to support themselves.
 This type of support is usually awarded when there is a significant income disparity between both spouses.

 A common law divorce can be more complex simply because you will need to prove the marriage existed first.
-If you need to end your common law marriage, speak to an experienced attorney at The Burnham Law Firm today.
+If you need to end your common law marriage, speak to an experienced attorney at Burnham Law today.